 If you have a research project for the Fellows or any questions about the program, please contact Tom Gaylord, Faculty Services and Scholarly Communications Librarian.
 The program is open to all residential faculty.

 Second and Third Year students with a strong interest in and aptitude for research are hired usually at the beginning of each fall semester.
 Occasionally openings arise in the spring.
 The positions are a great way to hone your research skills under the guidance of a librarian, and to work with a number of faculty on a wide range of issues.
 Fellows receive a stipend during the semesters they work.
-For more information, or to apply for the program, please contact please contact Tom Gaylord, Faculty Services and Scholarly Communications Librarian.
+Calls for applications will go out to students at the beginning of each semester or as needed.

 Residential faculty are each assigned a research librarian to act as their liaison.
 Liaisons can provide faculty with access to library resources or direct faculty or their assistants to the proper party to handle the request.
 Liaisons can assist with short-term, quick turnaround research requests that fall short of the need for a Pritzker Library Research Fellow or a semester-long research assistant.